aselvan/scripts/macos/LaunchDaemons/README.md

 the steps below to validate, install, test and/or remove each item as needed.

 ##### The plist file requirment
 Copy each of the plist file to /Library/LaunchDaemons/.
-These files needs to be owend by root:wheel with of 644 (owner rw other r).
+These files needs to be owend by ```root:wheel``` and the permission should be 644 (i.e. owner rw other r).
 The following is an example of setup with the test task which doesn't do much other than echo runtime to a stdout.

 ```bash
 cp com.selvansoft.test.plist /Library/LaunchDaemons/.